-This plant is found in woodland and along the edge of hedgerows.
-It has large, arrow-shaped leaves with purple spots, and berries which can be green, orange, or red.
+This poisonous plant is located in woodland and along the edge of hedgerows.
+It has large, arrow-shaped leaves with purple spots and berries that can be green, orange or red.

 The berries are very poisonous.
 They contain compounds called saponins which have needle-shaped crystals that cause irritation to the skin, mouth, tongue, and throat.
 This causes swelling of throat, difficulty breathing, a burning pain, and an upset stomach.
 Luckily, however, the bitter taste and initial tingling sensation tend to be off-putting to anyone who might want to eat the berries and this will usually prevent them from eating too much.
 Take care when handling this plant, as all parts of the plant can cause allergic reactions.

 You can tell this is bad, just by the name!
 The flower of the plant is bell-shaped and a purple-green colour.
 The leaves are oval-shaped and the berries are green, but turn to black when they are ripe.
 You will most likely find it in the south of the UK in woodland, and along paths.

 All parts of the plant are toxic, but the berries are very poisonous.
 They contain a mixture of compounds called tropane alkaloids that can interfere with the nervous system.
 The compound atropine which is found in the plant causes symptoms like sweating, vomiting, breathing difficulties, confusion, hallucinations and even coma and death.